akocs/config-compare/README.md

 configurations for the project in YAML format.
 When a developer wants to run the project they will just copy the config-sample.yaml file and rename it to config.yaml.
 They can run the project using their own custom project configurations using  the config.yaml file.
-The config-sample.yaml file is always checked in to the reposistory but the developers custom config.yaml file is never checked into the repository.
+The config-sample.yaml file is always checked in to the repository but the developer's custom config.yaml file is never checked into the repository.

 When a developer makes a change to the application and adds a new key/value pair to their